halolimat/LNEx/README.md

 You can fill out the following [Form](https://link.hussein.space/LNEx-Form) to the get the full dataset.
 Alternatively, you can get a subset of the dataset from [this folder](https://link.hussein.space/LNEx-Data), which only contains 150 tweets.

+## Notes ##

+Since LNEx relies on OSM gazetteers for extraction, the performance of the tool will be affacted by the version of the data.
+The performance of the tool reported in the paper used the Photon index with the following properties:
+   - "number" : "1.7.0",
+   - "build_hash" : "929b9739cae115e73c346cb5f9a6f24ba735a743",
+   - "build_timestamp" : "2015-07-16T14:31:07Z"

 ## Citing ##

 If you do make use of LNEx or any of its components please cite the following publication: